 The North Carolina Judicial Branch is committed to ensuring that individuals with disabilities can participate fully and fairly in judicial activities, programs, and services.

 If you are an individual with a disability who needs a reasonable accommodation, contact the Office of the Clerk of Superior Court

 in the county where the hearing or other court activity is scheduled.
 You will be routed to the appropriate judicial employee.
 Please be prepared to provide the following essential information:

 - The name of the individual needing the assistance

 - The date and time of the trial or hearing

-- Is the person needing the assistance the plaintiff, defendant or witness in the trial or hearing?
+- Is the individual needing the assistance the plaintiff, defendant, juror, witness, or court observer?

-- Is the person represented by an attorney, and if so, what is the contact information for the attorney?
+- Is the individual represented by an attorney, and if so, what is the contact information for the attorney?

-Court Facilities: Each county in North Carolina, as opposed to the court system, has the responsibility to provide an accessible courthouse with needed ramps, elevators, assistive listening systems for courtrooms, proper signage, accessible restrooms and other accessible features of the court building.
-While the court will take every reasonable measure within its authority to ensure access to its programs and activities, the county manager should be contacted with concerns about the courthouse building itself.
+Courthouse Facilities: Each county in North Carolina has the responsibility to provide an accessible courthouse building with needed ramps, elevators, assistive listening systems for courtrooms, proper signage, accessible restrooms and other accessible features (G.S.
+7A-302).
+Contact the county manager with any concerns about the courthouse building itself.